Mississippi State vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 23, 2021

 Mississippi State Stats and Trends

-- Thus far this year Mississippi State has two wins against the spread.
+- Mississippi State has covered the spread on two occasions this season.

-- The Bulldogs have been favored by 21 points or more one time this season and have not covered the spread in any of them.

-- Mississippi State's games this year have gone over the point total two times in six opportunities (33.3%).
+- This season, the Bulldogs are winless ATS when entering a game as a favorite of 20.5 points or more.

-- The Bulldogs score 24.7 points per game, 9.3 fewer than the Commodores allow per matchup (34).
+- The Bulldogs rack up 24.7 points per game, 9.3 fewer than the Commodores allow per outing (34).

-- The Bulldogs average 407 yards per game, 42.9 fewer yards than the 449.9 the Commodores allow per outing.
+- The Bulldogs average 407 yards per game, 42.9 fewer yards than the 449.9 the Commodores give up per matchup.

-- In games that Mississippi State picks up over 449.9 yards, the team is 0-2 against the spread and 0-2 overall.
+- When Mississippi State piles up over 449.9 yards, the team is 0-2 against the spread and 0-2 overall.

 - The Bulldogs have 10 giveaways this season, while the Commodores have 10 takeaways .